 Immunization records or an appropriate waiver and birth certificate are required for admission toall District schools (subject to provisions of McKinney Homeless Assistance Act).
-Communication of the requirement for immunization records or exemptions shall comply with District Policy 3060.
+Communication of the requirement for immunization records or exemptions shall comply with District Policy 3525.

 If a birth certificate is not provided upon enrollment of a student for the first time in elementary or secondary school, the District shall notify the person enrolling the student in writing that he or she must provide within 30 days either a certified copy of the student's birth certificate or other reliable proof of the student's identity and birth date, which proof shall be accompanied by an affidavit explaining the inability to produce a copy of the birth certificate.
-Other reliable proof of the student's identity and birth date may include a passport, visa, or other governmental documentation of the child's identity.
+Other reliable proof of the student's identity.
 If the person enrolling a student fails to provide the information within the requested 30 days, the District shall immediately notify the local law enforcement agency of such failure and again notify the person enrolling the student, in writing, that he or she has an additional ten days to comply.
 If any documentation or affidavit received pursuant to this section appears inaccurate or suspicious in form or content, the District shall immediately report the same to the local law enforcement agency.
 Local law enforcement will investigate these reports.
 Failure of a parent, or person in custody of a child, or a person enrolling a student, to comply with the documentation requirements of this section after a lawful request shall constitute a misdemeanor.